ShawnDriscoll/diceroll/docs/source/tutorial.rst

 .. note::

    You may recognize some of these dice types from various tabletop role-playing games.
 Not all dice types are covered by **diceroll**.
-But more are planned for in future releases of this module.
+However, more are planned for in future releases.

 **diceroll** uses a simple standard when it comes to rolling various dice types.